≡ Menu

 How to Weigh Your Dog: Some Helpful Tips

-Vets have a special scale for dogs and are usually happy to weigh your furry friend for you.
-However, if you wish to weigh him at home, you can try the following things:
+Ideally, It would be best to track your dog’s weight consistently (bi-weekly or monthly).
+Vets have a unique scale for dogs and are usually happy to weigh your furry friend for you.
+However, if you wish to consider him at home, you can try the following things:

 • If you have an uncooperative dog, you should weigh yourself first, then pick up your dog and step on the scale again.
 Subtract the difference between the two, and that’s it!